Visual Transformation Telling: Visual Transformation Telling Dataset

-To create a dataset that covers a wide range of real-world transformations, we chose instructional videos as our resources, as they contain many everyday activities.
-Specifically, we selected two typical instructional video datasets, i.e.~CrossTask~\cite{zhukovCrossTaskWeaklySupervised2019} and COIN~\cite{tangCOINLargescaleDataset2019, tangComprehensiveInstructionalVideo2021}, to construct our data. \Figref{fig:vtt_illustration} illustrates an instructional video from COIN on cooking noodles and how we transformed their annotation into our VTT dataset.
+\textbf{Data collection.} To create a comprehensive dataset of real-world transformations, we chose instructional videos due to their detailed depiction of everyday activities.
+Specifically, we used two well-known public instructional video datasets: CrossTask~\cite{zhukovCrossTaskWeaklySupervised2019} and COIN~\cite{tangCOINLargescaleDataset2019, tangComprehensiveInstructionalVideo2021}.
+These datasets provided a rich source of data for our VTT dataset.

+\textbf{State and transformation description.} Figure~\ref{fig:vtt_illustration} illustrates an instructional video from COIN on cooking noodles and how we transformed their annotation into our VTT dataset.
 We can see that the video is segmented into multiple main steps, each annotated with precise temporal boundaries and text labels.
-We directly used their text labels as transformation descriptions and extracted states based on the temporal boundaries.
+For \textbf{state image extraction}, the best choice is the frame just before or after a transformation.
+CrossTask's and COIN's precise temporal segment annotations, which undergo three rounds of refinement~\cite{tangCOINLargescaleDataset2019}, can satisfy this requirement.
 For the first transformation, we used the first frame of the corresponding step segment as its start state and the last frame as its end state.
 For the remaining transformations, the end state is extracted in the same way, while the start state shares the end state of the previous transformation.
-We manually checked the quality of random samples and found that transformations could be reasoned out from states most of the time.
-Using this method, we collected 13,547 samples with 55,482 transformation descriptions from CrossTask and COIN, forming our new data for VTT. \Figref{fig:distributions} shows the distribution of the sample categories, keywords, transformation length, and sentence length.
-From the category distribution and the word cloud, we can see that the VTT data covers a wide range of daily activities, like dish, electrical application, gadgets, etc. Furthermore, the distribution of transformation length shows diversity, with most samples containing about 2-5 transformations.
-The average sentence length is around 2-6, indicating that short descriptions make up the majority.
-In addition to state images and transformation descriptions, each sample in VTT also comes with coarse-grained category labels (e.g., dish) and fine-grained topic labels (e.g., boil noodles).
-More details on the construction of VTT and dataset statistics are provided in the supplementary.
-The dataset will be made publicly available.
+For \textbf{transformation descriptions}, we directly used original text labels as transformation labels.
+We manually checked the quality of 200 random samples and found that transformations could be reasoned out from states most of the time.
+Using this method, we collected 13,547 samples with 55,482 transformation descriptions from CrossTask and COIN, forming our new data for VTT.